CTBUH 10 Year Award of Excellence 2020

 Guangzhou, formerly Canton, is one of China's largest cities and has a population of over 15 million.
 It has grown rapidly in recent years and many of the city's districts have been re-planned around dramatic urban set pieces, of which Zhujiang New Town is one.
 The Guangzhou International Finance Center was envisaged as one of a pair of towers creating a spectacular gateway to the business district on this central boulevard.
 It differs from many other tall buildings in the purity and elegance of its form, free from distractions and informed by technology rather than symbolism.

-Following an international design competition, WilkinsonEyre was selected to design this 440m tower in Guangzhou, which is one of China's tallest buildings.
-With 103 storeys, the tower has a mixture of uses including office space and a luxury Four Seasons hotel with a top-floor high-end restaurant and bar.
+Following an international design competition, WilkinsonEyre was selected to design this 440m tower in Guangzhou, one of China's tallest buildings.
+With 103 storeys, the tower has a mixture of uses including office space and a luxury Four Seasons hotel with a top-floor restaurant and bar.
 At ground level, the tower connects with a substantial podium complex containing a luxury brand retail mall, conference centre and high-quality serviced apartments.

 As a global brand, Four Seasons demanded spectacular accommodation of the highest quality, so WilkinsonEyre created a 33-storey hotel atrium, clad in sparkling glass, which is tall enough to house London's St Paul's Cathedral.